 However, the change doesn't necessarily mean merchants will be bearing the brunt of fraud charges.
 There are still a greater number of situations in which the card issuer would continue to shoulder fraud chargeback costs just as they do now.
 "If both parties have upgraded security, then the environment remains precisely as it is now.
 The bank would reimburse the customer just as they do now," Johnson added

-It's important to note that the liability shift only pertains to counterfeit fraud tied to EMV chip cards, as they will still have magnetic stripes that could be hijacked.
+It's important to note that the liability shift only pertains to counterfeit fraud tied to EMV chip cards.
 The liability shift will not apply to large scale data breaches or consumer payment card data stolen prior to October 1.

 Here are some more examples of who may handle fraud costs based on the situation, post-Oct.
 1, 2015: